StevenHickson/CreateNormals/README.md

 ![alt text](https://raw.githubusercontent.com/StevenHickson/CreateNormals/master/example.png)

 Above is the visualization of different ways of computing the "ground truth" normals.
 Top left: a sample image from the NYUDv2 dataset.
-Top-right: computed using method similar to [4] with a small window.
+Top-right: computed using currently used methods (similar to [4] in the paper).
 Bottom-left: results of our method using larger depth-adaptive smoothing.
 Bottomright: results of our method after semantic smoothing (if labels are available).
 Note that the back and right wall are cleaned up to a large degree due to this correction.